Bit Complexity of Computing Solutions for Symmetric Hyperbolic Systems of PDEs with Guaranteed Precision: Conclusion

 \section{Conclusion}

 In this paper we obtained apparently first bit complexity upper bounds for computing solutions of the Cauchy and dissipative boundary-value problems for symmetric hyperbolic systems of PDEs (to which also many higher-order hyperbolic PDEs can be reduced) with guaranteed precision.
-An interesting and appealing problem is to modify the algorithm (or to find a new one) in order to improve the exponential upper bound in Theorem \ref {cpq}(1) (improving this bound to PSPACE would be a natural step).

-Although our methods do not always yield (for instance, for large $n$) practically feasible algorithms for guaranteed precision problems for PDEs, we hope that investigations in this direction are fruitful for both theoretical research and applications.
-In particular, on the implementation level it seems useful and rewarding to enhance the existing systems of ``exact real computations'' (like iRRAM) by packages based on highly developed algorithms of computer algebra.
-We are not aware of the existence of such ``hybrid'' systems built under the slogan of ``guaranteed precision numerical computations''.
+Although our methods do not always yield (for instance, for large $n$) practically feasible algorithms for guaranteed-precision problems for PDEs, we hope that investigations in this direction are fruitful for both theoretical research and applications.
+In particular, on the implementation level it seems useful and rewarding to enhance the existing systems of ``exact real computations'' by packages based on highly developed algorithms of computer algebra.
+We are not aware of the existence of such ``hybrid'' systems built under the slogan of ``guaranteed-precision numerical computations''.

+{\bf Acknowledgement.} We are grateful to Sergey Goncharov for stimulating discussions, and to Pavel Alaev, Gennadiy Demidenko and Martin Ziegler for valuable comments.